RPM-Robotics-Lab/cam_attr_controller/README.md

-# Camera Attribute Controller
+# Proactive Camera Attribute Control using Bayesian Optimization
-camera attribute controller

-Proactive camera control scheme for two main attributes of the camera: exposure time (shutter speed) and gain control.
+This Github repo is for a proactive camera controller.
+We control two main camera attributes: exposure time (shutter speed) and gain simultaneously.

-Unlike existing approaches, this camera attributes control is formulated with optimization problems in which the underlying function is not known a priori.

-# Modules
 The overall procedure consists of three modules,

-(1) image synthesis, (2) metric evaluation, and (3) control module.
+* image synthesis module
+* metric evaluation module
+* control module module

 ![ezgif com-resize](https://user-images.githubusercontent.com/21049835/82980471-817de600-a024-11ea-9283-4f260c658ddb.gif)

+We provide Matlab and C/C++ code.
+Since this code is to control a camera, the code should be compiled together with the camera driver.
+In this sample code, we implement our controller code with Bluefox camera driver.

-## Matlab
+# Matlab

 1) controller